felix-seifert/serverless-on-heroku/README.md

 ## Architecture

-We want to create serverless function on Heroku which only starts and executes some code when it is requested.
+We want to create a serverless function on Heroku which only starts and executes some code when it is requested.
 Therefore, it should not consume any resources when it is not used.
-Applications on Heroku are managed withing app containers which are called dynos.
-One dyno configuration is the one-off dyno which basically has the required functionality for a Function-as-a-Service.
+Applications on Heroku are managed within app containers which are called dynos.
+One dyno configuration is the one-off dyno which basically has the required functionality for a Function as a Service.
 However, one-off dynos are not addressable via HTTP requests and we want to show how to circumvent this issue.

 We want to create a post request via Heroku's [Platform API](https://devcenter.heroku.com/articles/platform-api-reference)